Today, we’re exploring some truly fascinating facts about Queen Elizabeth I that might just make you see this iconic monarch in a whole new light.

 Elizabeth was just two years old at the time of her mother’s death.

-For more content on other famous members of the Tudor dynasty, check out my posts below:
+For more content on other rulers of England and Great Britain, check out my posts below:

 – The 6 Wives of Henry VIII and Their Fates